Unrealized Projects 1930-1934

 WARNER (1932)

-In 1932 Garbo didn't re-new her contract with MGM and due of this unresolved status at the big film company.
-Numerous articles claimed to know Garbo's next plans.
+In 1932 Garbo didn't renew her contract with MGM due to unresolved issues at the big film company.
+Numerous articles claimed to know Garbo's next plan.
+One rumor was that Garbo was going to sign a movie deal with Jack Warner's major movie company.

 No details are known.